SeanDS/dcc/docs/source/cli.rst

     <env_idp_host>` environment variable is used if set, otherwise
     https://login.ligo.org/.

+.. option:: --public

+    Only attempt to retrieve public DCC records.
+This should avoid triggering an authentication check.

 .. option:: -v, --verbose

     Increase the program's verbosity.
 This can be specified multiple times to further